ALONG THE MIGHTY SHORES OF THE SOVIET MEDITERRANEAN

 DAY 1 - Burgas

-We’ll drive across the bucolic landscapes of the Strandzha Mountains, admiring and breathing the nature of the namesake national park, and follow the road down to Burgas, a large Black Sea port famous for its holiday resorts and its huge oil refineries (a typical Eastern European combo).
+We’ll spend the day strolling around Burgas, a large Black Sea port famous for its tacky holiday resorts and huge oil refineries (a typical Eastern European combo).

 Dinner and overnight in Burgas.